Plants from the Agave family hold some of the most impressive succulents on the planet, and luckily for us, most agaves are relatively easy to grow.

 They mature very slowly and die after flowering, but are easily propagated by the offsets from the base of the stem.
 Blue A. americana occurs in abundance in the Karoo, and arid highland regions of South Africa.
 Introduced by the British settlers in 1820, the plant was originally cultivated and used as emergency feed for livestock.
 Today it is used mainly for the production of syrup and sugar.

 How to propagate Agave

 Because agaves are relatively slow growing they can be expensive to purchase, so propagating your own agaves is a fantastic way of building up your stocks as well as getting the varieties that you want.

-Another, but rather more drastic way of getting agaves to reproduce, is to remove the center of the adult plants.
+Another, but rather more drastic way of getting agaves to reproduce, is to remove the centre of the adult plants.
 Just as with cacti, this stimulates the plant to produce multiple heads, each of which can then be rooted.

 Unfortunately, all of these methods of reproduction have disadvantages.
-For example, not all plants produce clones - some of the most beautiful such as A. Victoria-reginae and A. ocahui rarely ever do, and even for those that will, the offsets may be poorly shaped or attached too tightly to allow separation from the parent without injury.
+For example, not all plants produce clones - some of the most beautiful such as A. Victoriae-reginae and A. ocahui rarely ever do, and even for those that will, the offsets may be poorly shaped or attached too tightly to allow separation from the parent without injury.
 Furthermore, the offset may contain diseases passed on from the parent.
 Reproduction by means of bulbils gives you many plants in a hurry, but this tends to be a rare event and characteristic of just certain species.

-For related articles click onto:
+For related articles click onto the following links:

 Buy Agave Seed